MecSim/MecSimCalc-docs/docs/Self-Hosting-Apps/Localhost.md

 ## Setting up the front-end client

 1. [Download node.js](https://nodejs.org/en/download/) if you do not have it installed
+   - This tutorial has been tested on Node 16.7
 2. Keep the server process running from before and open another terminal
 3. `cd` into the `front-end` folder